dijasila/GPAW/doc/exercises/iron/iron.rst

 Å.  The atomic term of iron is [Ar]3d\ :sup:`6`\ 4s\ :sup:`2`, i.e. 8
 valence electrons/atom is included in the calculation.

-Magnetic calculations
-may sometimes have poor convergence and it can help to switch the eigensolver (which iteratively diagonalizes the Kohn-Sham equations) to Conjugate Gradient or Davidson (default is RMM-DIIS) with the keyword ``eigensolver='cg'`` or ``eigensolver='dav'`` -
-Hint: Do it in this exercise!

 * Use Hunds rule (maximum polarization rule) to calculate the magnetic moment of an isolated Fe atom.
 Draw schematically the one-electron eigenvalues for spin up and down on an energy axis,